unitaryfund/mitiq/docs/source/guide/cdr.md

 width: 700px
 name: cdr-workflow-overview
 ---
-The CDR workflow in Mitiq is fully explained in the [What happens when I use CDR?](cdr-4-low-level.md) section.
+The CDR workflow in Mitiq is fully explained in the {doc}`cdr-4-low-level` section.
 ```

 Below you can find sections of the documentation that address the following questions: